crashoverride777/swifty-ads/README.md

 ## Disable Ads (In App Purchases)

 Call the `disable()` method and banner, interstitial and rewarded interstitial ads will no longer display.
-This will not stop regular rewarded videos from displaying as they should have a dedicated button.
-This way you can remove banner, interstitial and rewarded interstitial ads but still have regular rewarded videos.
+This will not stop regular rewarded ads from displaying as they should have a dedicated button.
+This way you can remove banner, interstitial and rewarded interstitial ads but still have rewarded ads.

 ```swift
 SwiftyAds.shared.disable()